 For example, the standard format of the time is “HH:MM:SS AM/PM”.

 But in the military, they use a different format.
 They usually use the 24 hours format and when the expressed time is in written form there isn’t any separation between the hour and the minute value.
 So, the format of the Military time is “HHMMSS”.

 Why Would Someone Use the Military Time Format?

 The main advantage of the military time format is that there will not create any confusion between the AM/PM.
 So, where the confusion between AM/PM can create a large effect like military, train, or air flight schedules, there the military system time format is used.

 Military Time to Standard Time Chart

 This chart is showing the relation between Military time and standard time.
 So, you can easily convert the time.

-2 Ways to Convert Military Time to Standard Time in Excel
+Convert Military Time to Standard Time in Excel: 2 Suitable Ways

 In this section, I will show you 2 quick and easy ways to convert military time to standard time in Excel on Windows operating system.
 You will find detailed explanations with clear illustrations of each thing in this article.
 I have used Microsoft 365 version here.
 But you can use any other versions as of your availability.
 If anything of this article doesn’t work in your version then leave us a comment.